-Moving off the line (Sometimes the bear needs poking…)
+Moving off the line is the 1st principle of Aikido as sometimes the bear needs poking

+The 1st principle of Aikido is moving off the line – here is why.
 Sensei Saw It… Sempai Heard It… Uke Wore It!
-Most times I fail to move off the line completely and then wonder why I have
+Most times I fail to move off the line completely and then wonder why I have trouble completing the technique.
+The prerequisite of being off the line isn’t there so the

 Three Kinds of Disciples